ibm-cloud-architecture/refarch-asset-analytics/README.md

 The solution combines key performance indicators aggregation, real-time reporting to a web-based dashboard user interface component, risk scoring microservice, and big data sink used by data scientists to develop and tune analytics and machine learning models.

 Data are continuously persisted in a document oriented database, we selected [Cassandra](http://cassandra.apache.org/) as a data sink.
-The real time event processing is supported by [Kafka](http://cassandra.apache.org/) and Kafka streaming.
+The real time event processing is supported by [Kafka](http://kafka.apache.org/) and Kafka streaming.
 The microservices are done in Java, one in microprofile and one in Java.
-The data science work is done using ICP for data and data science experience.
+The data science work is done using [ICP for Data](https://www.ibm.com/analytics/cloud-private-for-data) and data science experience.

 ### The Benefits
 The solution gives visibility to analysts and executive about the real time status of the devices in the grids, with an aggregate view of the ones at risk.
 The device operation was increased by 15% and the unpredictable failure rate decreased by 85%.
 The model added diagnostic capabilities to help field engineers to deliver better maintenance.